vuex-orm/plugin-graphql/docs/guide/custom-queries/README.md

 Like for all other operations, all records which are returned replace the respective existing records in the Vuex-ORM database.

+Following fields are allowed:

+- `name`: Required.
+The name of the query.
+- `multiple`: Whether the query is of a connection type (multiple records are returned) or not (single record is returned).
+- `filter`: Hash map with filters.
+These are passed as a filter typed variable like in fetch.
+- `bypassCache`: Whether to bypass the caching.

 ## Model unrelated simple query